Beloth/Ostston/Next/Notes.md

 Barracks to stay.
 Commision weapons and armour.
 Training in martial ways.
 As you gain more reputation you gain access to more lucative contracts.

-"I will send work to the High Marshal"
+"I will send word to the High Marshal"

 ####Investigation